evennia/evennia/CODING_STYLE.md

 ### Class docstrings

-The root class docstring should describe the over-arcing use of the class.
+The root class docstring should describe the over-arching use of the class.
 It should usually not describe the exact call sequence nor list important methods, this tends to be hard to keep updated as the API develops.
 Don't use section markers (`#`, `##` etc).